Palestine Arab Congress: Second congress: Damascus, 1920

 The authorities had banned all Arab political gatherings and prevented the congress convening on 15 May 1920 after the San Remo conference.
 Some of the would-be delegates sent a letter to the Syrian National Congress, stating their position and asking that they form a Palestinian delegation from Palestinian representatives present in Damascus that would travel directly to Europe to defend the Palestinian case.
-Shemesh says that there are a number of versions as to its timing and actual occurrence but quotes the memoirs of Izzat Darwaza with a version similar to the preceding.
+Shemesh says that there are a number of versions as to its timing and actual occurrence but quotes the memoirs of Izzat Darwaza with a version similar to the preceding statement..

 According to the Survey of Palestine, the delegates met earlier in Damascus on 27 February 1920.
 Allawai, Faisal's biographer, confirms this date and that while the delegates were assembling in Damascus for the recalled Syrian National Congress, a large number of Palestinians had already gathered in Damascus and organised themselves into the ‘Palestinian Congress’.
 They posited an independent Palestine within a united Syrian state, denounced Zionism, and demanded an end to Jewish immigration.

 On 31 May, Palestinian emigres met at the Arab Club in Damascus and resolved to form 'The Palestinian Arab Society'.
 The officers of the Society were Haj Amin al-Husseini, Izzat Darwaza and ‘Aref al-‘Aref.
 The Society protested against the San Remo Conference's decision to grant Britain a mandate over Palestine and against Samuel's appointment.
 It also appealed to the Muslims of India and to the Pope, drawing attention to the Jewish danger in Palestine.
 Ilan Pappé says that the second congress was held in secret in Palestine on 31 May 1920, because British military authorities had banned all Arab political gatherings and a statement was issued calling for the return of all political deportees, and to protest against the San Remo Conference decision to include the words of the Balfour Declaration in the text of the British mandate over Palestine.
 It is unclear if this is the same event, as names given by Pappé are given by other sources as being in Damascus, not Palestine.